DeepfakeArt Challenge: A Benchmark Dataset for Generative AI Art Forgery and Data Poisoning Detection: Methodology

 \section{Methodology}

-Based on the aforementioned definitions of copyright infringement and adversarial data poisoning in the context of generative AI, the proposed DeepfakeArt Challenge benchmark dataset consists of images generated using the following generative forgery and data poisoning methods: 1) Inpainting, 2) Style Transfer, 3) Adversarial data poisoning, and 4) Cutmix.
-A detailed breakdown of the data distribution of the proposed benchmark dataset and a description of each method used to generate data in the dataset are presented below.
-Each of the generated images in the DeepfakeArt Challenge benchmark dataset has been quality checked in a comprehensive manner.
+Based on the aforementioned definitions of copyright infringement and adversarial data poisoning in the context of generative AI, the proposed DeepfakeArt Challenge benchmark dataset consists of more than 32,000 records generated using the following generative forgery and data poisoning methods: 1) Inpainting, 2) Style Transfer, 3) Adversarial data poisoning, and 4) Cutmix.
+These were generated by modifying source images from the WikiArt dataset \cite{saleh2015large} to produce forgery images.
+This transformation process is based on four main principles, each representing a different form of copyright violation: 1) The usage of partial image data from the source, with the remaining portion inpainted.
+2) The preservation of original image edge strokes, but with a modification in the painting style.
+3) The introduction of minor noise into the image.
+4) The replication, either partially or entirely, of another image.

+To demonstrate these types of copyright violations, we have established four categories within our dataset:

+\begin{itemize} \item \textbf{Inpainting}: Using Stable Diffusion 2~\cite{rombach2022high}, we inpainted parts of the source image.
+In each instance, a source image was randomly chosen from the WikiArt dataset and then inpainted to create the forgery images.
+The prompt used for generating the inpainting image was: "generate a painting compatible with the rest of the image".

+Three different masking techniques were used: 1- Side masking 2- Diagonal masking 3- Random masking.
+Figure \ref{fig:inpainting_fig}(left) presents examples of the source, mask, and the resulting inpainted images. \item \textbf{Style Transfer}: We employed ControlNet~\cite{zhang2023adding} to alter the style of the source image, utilizing Canny edge detection.
+To guide the generation of style-transferred images, we utilized four distinct prompts, each corresponding to a different style: 1) "a high-quality, detailed, realistic image", 2) "a high-quality, detailed, cartoon-style drawing", 3) "a high-quality, detailed, oil painting", and 4) "a high-quality, detailed, pencil drawing".